Therisos Gorge: Complete Guide by a Local (A Fantastic Day Trip From Chania!)

 Drakonas is not a big or particularly important village in Crete, however, in the last years, it became famous for hosting one of the best restaurants on the island.

-I was lucky enough to eat there more than once and to meet the owner, Stelios, who is one of the best cooks in Crete, certainly one that most respect the gastronomic traditions of the island.
+I was lucky enough to eat there more than once and to meet the owner, Stelios, one of the best cooks in Crete and certainly someone who respects the gastronomic traditions of the island.

-If he is not really busy, he might even show you his kitchen, his garden, his wine cellar, and even his animals, including the unique Minoan cows, of which there are just a couple of specimens left on the island!
+If he is not very busy, he might even show you his kitchen, garden, wine cellar, and animals, including the unique Minoan cows—there are just a couple of specimens left on the island!

-When eating at Ntounias, his slow-food restaurant, you won’t find a menu, just the food that is in season and comes from his garden.
+When eating at Ntounias, his slow-food restaurant, there is no menu; you will only find the food that is in season and comes from his garden.

-Tourists flock to this place after it was featured in many online sources, and the food, the landscape, and the authenticity make it a unique visit.
-In my opinion, the place does deserve all the praise it gets!
+Tourists have been flocking to this place after many online sources featured its food.
+The landscape and authenticity make it a unique visit.
+The place deserves all the praise it gets!

 Where to Stay near Therisos Gorge

-Although staying close to Therisos might not be the most common choice, it is not such a bad idea if you think about it, especially for those who’re not really interested in paying the higher fees of seaside hotels and for those who enjoy mountain hikes.
+Although staying close to Therisos might not be the most common choice, it is a good idea if you think about it, especially for those not interested in paying the higher fees of seaside hotels and those who enjoy mountain hikes.

 Click here for more information and to get the latest prices.